Oil boom, Delta burns: photographs by George Osodi

 For more than five centuries the fortunes of the Niger Delta, a southern region of Nigeria in West Africa, have been closely tied to those of the global economy: from its slave ports, then palm oil industry, through to the discovery of crude oil in the 1950s.

 Oil multinationals soon came to the fore, working in alliance with a local elite to strip the region of its wealth.
 Since then over 400 billion US dollars of wealth has been pumped out of the fertile grounds and remote creeks of the world’s third largest wetland.

 The region’s impoverished inhabitants have been left with a poisoned environment caused through uninterrupted gas flaring and oil spillage, which has devastated traditional livelihoods.
 They are also at the mercy of a government that does not care, and the victims of rival armed militant groups laying claim to this oil-rich land.

 Human tragedy revealed

-The ten photographs in this exhibition explore the realities of daily life along the Niger Delta.
-They are accompanied by a slideshow featuring a further 200 images from George Osodi’s work.
-Sometimes graphic, they reveal the human tragedy and ecological destruction being visited on the Niger Delta and its people.
+The ten photographs in this exhibition explored the realities of daily life along the Niger Delta.
+They were accompanied by a slideshow featuring a further 200 images from George Osodi’s work.
+Sometimes graphic, they revealed the human tragedy and ecological destruction being visited on the Niger Delta and its people.